AppliedAI-Org/IntelligenceHub.Documentation/docs/ReadMe.md

 #### 6\.
 Run RAG Index Update

 -   **HTTP Request**: `POST /Rag/Index/{index}/Run`
 -   **Description**: Initiates an update run for the specified RAG index to refresh its data.
-Azure indexes run automatically on the configured `IndexingInterval`, while Weaviate indexes require calling this route whenever documents change.
+Weaviate indexes require calling this route whenever documents change.
     -   `index` (string): The name of the RAG index.
 -   **Responses**:
     -   `204 No Content`: Index update run initiated successfully.